ADD CONDITION

 If your child is under 2 years of age, you should ask a doctor before use.

-No specific contraindications are listed for this product.
+No contraindications are listed for this cough drop.

-Store the product at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.
+Store the cough drop at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.

-Yes, there is a choking hazard for small parts for children under 4, so children should always be seated and supervised while eating.
+Be aware that this product poses a choking hazard for children under 4, so children should always be seated and supervised while eating.

 Packaging Info